Wahiduddin Mahmud

-Wahiduddin Mahmud is an economist from Bangladesh.
+Wahiduddin Mahmud (born 1 July 1948) is an economist from Bangladesh.
+He has been serving as an adviser of the interim government of Bangladesh since 16 August 2024.
 He is a member of the United Nations Committee for Development Policy.
-He was in charge of the Ministry of Finance and Planning in the Caretaker Government of Bangladesh in 1996.
+He was in charge of the Ministry of Finance and Planning in the caretaker government of Bangladesh in 1996.

+Mahmud is a professor of economics at the University of Dhaka.

 Early life

 Mahmud completed his matriculation from Annada Government High School, Brahmanbaria.
-Then he moved to Dhaka to study economics in Dhaka University.
-He obtained his PhD in economics from Cambridge University.
-He joined University of Dhaka as a professor of economics.
+Then he moved to Dhaka to study economics at University of Dhaka.
+He earned his PhD in economics from Cambridge University.
+He later joined University of Dhaka as a professor of economics.